South Bay Bus Rapid Transit - Segment 2

-T.Y.
-Lin International (TYLI) was contracted by the San Diego Association of Governments (SANDAG) to complete the final design of Segment 2 of the South Bay Bus Rapid Transit (BRT) Project.
+TYLin completed the final design of Segment 2 of the South Bay Bus Rapid Transit (BRT) Project in Chula Vista, California.

-Designed to emulate rail service, the South Bay BRT is a 22-mile-long system that uses existing streets and highways as well as portions that comprise a dedicated BRT guideway within local streets.
-It stretches from the southern part of San Diego County, near the Otay Mesa crossing of the U.S.-Mexico border, to downtown San Diego.
+Designed to emulate rail service, the South Bay BRT is a 22-mile-long system that uses existing streets and highways, as well as portions that comprise a dedicated BRT guideway within local streets.
+The system stretches from the southern part of San Diego County, near the Otay Mesa crossing of the U.S.-Mexico border, to downtown San Diego.

-Segment 2 consists of approximately 1.5 miles of dedicated guideway and crosses State Route 125 (SR 125), from the East Palomar Street/Olympic Parkway intersection to East Lake Parkway on the east side of SR 125.
+Segment 2 consists of approximately 1.5 miles of dedicated guideway and crosses SR 125 from the East Palomar Street/Olympic Parkway intersection to East Lake Parkway on the east side of SR 125.
 The segment includes the Santa Venetia and Otay Ranch Town Center BRT stations within the Otay Ranch community and a two-frame bridge through a greenbelt and over SR 125.

 Other design elements included the in-road guideway, privacy walls, bus stops, modifications to existing traffic signals, new traffic signals, retaining walls, lighting, landscaping, irrigation, drainage and stormwater facilities, and more.

-- TYLI utilized 3D modeling and context-sensitive methods to actualize the client and community vision for the Santa Venetia station, greenbelt guideway, and bridge over SR 125.
+- TYLin utilized 3D modeling and context-sensitive methods to actualize the client and community vision for the Santa Venetia station, greenbelt guideway, and bridge over SR 125.

-- Functionally, the Santa Venetia BRT station completes the intended community design by providing links to pedestrian walkways and bike paths that connect transit with nearby commercial and residential areas.
+- The Santa Venetia BRT station completes the intended community design by providing links to pedestrian walkways and bike paths that connect transit with nearby commercial and residential areas.